microbiome/course_2021_radboud/README.md

 The material can be attributed to the following sources (kindly cite):

- * Leo Lahti and TBA
+ * Leo Lahti and Tuomas Borman
  * [Mia Collective](microbiome.github.io)
  * [University of Turku](datascience.utu.fi)